newaging

 How long?
 At some point in our evolutionary history, which may have been as long as one million hears ago, hominids began to cooperate.
 Cooperation disrupted the evolutionary environment as the members of hominid tribes protected one another from predators and shared food, even outside of one’s immediate family.
 Hominids continued to evolve through natural selection.
 Cooperation allowed members of the species to survive longer before dying from non-aging related cause, thus extending the period of time before all members of the species would necessarily die from non age-associated causes .
 Longer lifespans would have resulted in the selection of mutations that extended the effective life of the human maintenance system.

-With increasing cooperation among hominids, death as the result of predators or starvation was no longer inevitable.i The New Paradigm defines the natural lifespan of a species to be the period of time before substantially all members of the species would necessarily die from non-ageing-related causes.
+With increasing cooperation among hominids, death as the result of predators or starvation was no longer inevitable.
+The New Paradigm defines the natural lifespan of a species to be the period of time before substantially all members of the species would necessarily die from non-ageing-related causes.
 Thus the natural lifespan of the human species would appear to be open-ended.
 The New Paradigm further posits that all organisms have maintenance systems that are designed to remain fully effective throughout the natural lifespan of the species.
 Significantly, one of the functions performed by the human maintenance system is to maintain the functionality of the maintenance system itself.
-Accordingly, it’s conceivable that effectiveness of the human maintenance system, unlike that of any other species, has no chronological limitations.
+Accordingly, it’s conceivable that effectiveness of the human maintenance system has no chronological limitations.

 Even if we do succeed in eradicating FDS by ensuring that the maintenance system functions with full effectiveness indefinitely, humans will continue to die from other causes, such as accidents and traumatic injuries, cancers and infectious diseases.
 The default state of all matter is to be inanimate.
 However, medical science and medical technology have made great strides in the battles against infectious diseases and the various forms of cancer.
 And accidents (and other forms of death as the result of trauma) are, by their nature, not inevitable.
 Eradicating FDS won’t make us immortal.
 But eradicating FDS and the related age-associated degenerative diseases (i.e., substantially all forms of “death from natural causes”) would to a great extent mitigate the inevitability and predictability of death.